Gleam's Elegant Resource Management with `use` Syntax

 }

-The transformation is profound: deeply nested error handling becomes linear, top-to-bottom code flow while preserving functional programming principles.
-Under the hood, the compiler transforms use expressions into regular function calls with anonymous functions, ensuring zero performance overhead.
+This transformation converts deeply nested error handling into linear, top-to-bottom code flow while preserving functional programming principles.

 pub fn process_file() {